CahidArda/prisonner-s-dilemma-strategy-evolution/README.md

 Here are my observations for these 3 initial attemps:
 - Average strategies are stable in uncooperative levels, no changes occur in the overall strategy of the population.
-- Strategy of the best performing agent often attempts to develop a cooperative strategy but fails everytime.# Welcome to StackEdit!
+- Strategy of the best performing agent often attempts to develop a cooperative strategy but fails everytime.

 ### Adding Mutation

 My next step was to add mutations.
 In every simulation, I set a probability of mutation in every generation.
-This is how it looked like in my first test with mutation added.
+This is how it looked like in my first test with mutation added:

 ##### Graph 4
 ![](./previous_results/_graphs/m1.png)